-Note SQL Anywhere 6.x and later cannot return a .jar file as one entity, so jConnect iteratively retrieves each class in turn.
-However, Adaptive Server 12.x and later retrieves the entire .jar file and loads each class that it contains.
+Note SQL Anywhere cannot return a .jar file as one entity, so jConnect iteratively retrieves each class in turn.
+However, Adaptive Server retrieves the entire .jar file and loads each class that it contains.

 Advanced features

 There are various public methods in DynamicClassLoader.
 For more information, see the javadocs information in JDBC_HOME/docs/en/javadocs.